JuliaAI/MLJModels.jl/README.md

 There is a function you can optionally implement which will return the learned parameters of your model for purposes of user-inspection.
-For instance, in the case of a linear regression, the user may want to get access to the coefficients and intercept, for use in another non-MLJ model, for example.
-This should be as human and machine readable as practical (not a graphical representation) and the information combined in the form of a named tuple.
+For instance, in the case of a linear regression, the user may want to get direct access to the coefficients and intercept.
+This should be as human and machine readable as practical (not a graphical representation) and the information should be combined in the form of a named tuple.

 The function will always look like: